MiguelAlho/Python_UnitTests_Fibonacci/Demo.md

 ```

 This is a basic test.
 We define the test method as a method prefixed with `test_`.
 The test method name gives us a good indication of our expectation.
 It's not a complete test suite, but it is one individual test that makes sense to us.

+We've also set upt the test code using the `arrange-act-assert` sequence.
+We arrange by setting up the system under test (SUT) - in this case, the `FibonacciCalculator` class.
+We act by calling the `Nth` method with a sepecific input, and we assert by comparing the result with the expected value for the input.

 Let's run the tests:
 ```